How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 How to calculate your cash conversion cycle today

-Speed this up with AI: If pulling reports from your accounting system feels tedious, AI tools can extract this data and run the calculations instantly.
+Speed this up with AI: If pulling reports from your accounting software feels tedious, AI tools can extract this data and run the calculations instantly.
 Tools like ChatGPT or Claude can walk you through the formula if you paste in your numbers, or platforms with AI features can pull the data automatically from your accounting software.

 2. Build cash reserves covering operating expenses during off-peak periods

 Seasonal retail creates a specific cash flow trap.
 Revenue concentrates in narrow windows while expenses stay consistent year-round.
-The months following peak season often bring returns that reverse sales, precisely when capital is needed for the next inventory cycle.
+The months following the peak season often bring returns that reverse sales, precisely when capital is needed for the next inventory cycle.

-For a retailer running $50,000 monthly in operating expenses, this translates to $200,000-$300,000 in reserves to weather slow quarters without cutting into next season's inventory budget.
+For a retailer running $50,000 monthly in operating expenses, this translates to $200,000 to $300,000 in reserves to weather slow quarters without cutting into next season's inventory budget.
 The discipline part is hardest during peak season when cash feels abundant.
 A home goods retailer generating most annual revenue between October and December needs to automatically move funds to reserves during those months rather than assuming strong sales will continue.
 When January and February bring returns, reduced foot traffic, and spring inventory orders due, those reserves prevent the crisis-to-crisis cycle that forces expensive emergency financing.

 3. Reduce inventory holding periods to free up working capital